- About Extension

 We’re so excited to provide more opportunities for our new and veteran volunteers to serve the public.
-This year you will see Master Food Preserver Volunteers educating the public about safe food handling and preservation over the phone, at workshops, and at exhibits and demonstrations at sites such as farmers' markets and county fairs.
+This year our Master Food Preserver Volunteers will be educating the public about safe food handling and preservation over the phone, at workshops, at exhibits and demonstrations at sites such as farmers' markets and county fairs.

 National Center for Home Food Preservation.
 1000's of pages of research-tested home food preservation directions including the USDA Complete Guide to Canning.

 "So Easy to Preserve" University of Georgia publication and DVD videos.
 (Information).

 OSU Food Safety Resources: Increase safe food practices during food preparation